sagivt1/team21_face_detection/README.md

 ~~~~
 Before you begin, ensure you have met the following requirements:

-    1.You have installed the latest version of Python 3.
+    1.You have installed at least python 35 and ***pyhton must be 64 version***.
-    2.You have a Windows machine.
-Supported - Windows 10
+    2.You have a windows machine. supported - Windows 10
-    3.You have read Specification Documen
+    3.You have read specification document
+    4.you have read the DFD and ERD document
 ~~~~
 #### **Usage**
 ~~~